Syllabus Edition

 Using agar to investigate the effect of changing surface area to volume ratio on diffusion

-• The effect of size (surface area to volume ratio) on diffusion can be investigated by timing the diffusion of ions through different sized cubes of agar
+• The effect of size (surface area to volume ratio) on diffusion can be investigated by timing the diffusion of ions through different-sized cubes of agar

-• Coloured agar is cut into cubes of the required dimensions (eg. 0.5cm × 0.5cm × 0.5cm, 1cm × 1cm × 1cm and 2cm × 2cm × 2cm)
+• Agar, coloured with an indicator, is cut into cubes of the required dimensions (eg. 0.5cm × 0.5cm × 0.5cm, 1cm × 1cm × 1cm and 2cm × 2cm × 2cm)

 • Alternatively, the agar can be made up with Universal Indicator only